AbelAditya/Testing-gitbook/SRS.md

 * The platform is able to handle content uploads of up to 1 GB in size in under 5 minutes.
 * The platform is secure and compliant with relevant data privacy regulations.
 * The platform is user-friendly and accessible to users with disabilities.
+* The prompting pipeline is able to improve the quality of the generated videos over time.
+* The platform allows users to choose from a selection of open-source text-to-video models.

 ## 10. Future Enhancements